 The construction industry is undergoing digital transformation.
 In this article, we will be addressing project managers.
-The focus is on how they are in a position to drive this process and set tone for the future developments.
+The focus is on how they are in a position to drive this process and set the tone for future developments.

 How Does Project Management Impact on the Construction Industry?